Usher Gallery

 The Usher Gallery is an art museum in Lincoln, England.
 The gallery displays a collection of artworks by painters such as J. M. W. Turner and L. S. Lowry.
-Established in 1927, it is run as part of the Collection.
+Established in 1927, it is run as part of Lincoln Museum.

 History

 James Ward Usher was born in Lincoln on 1 January 1845.
 He was a son of James Usher, who founded a jeweller and watchmakers' business in 1837 on the Lincoln High Street.
 Usher left school and joined his father's business, Usher and Son, after 1874.
 He painted pictures of his collections to illustrate his inventory.
 Usher visited Christie's auction in 1833 for the first time, and began collecting watches, ceramics from the Meissen and Sèvres porcelain factories, English silver, enamels, and portrait miniatures.
 An enamelled thimble case, reportedly from the family of Charlotte Brontë, is said to have been his favourite item.
 The right to use the Lincoln Imp in his work increased the popularity of his collections, with the Prince of Wales seen wearing a pin with the imp (reportedly a gift from Usher).
 Usher died in 1921, leaving considerable funds to build a gallery.
 He had never married, and his will requested that his collection be stored in a museum bearing his name.
 City librarian A. R. Corns was appointed director of the library, museum and Usher Art Gallery in March 1927.
 The gallery, designed by Reginald Blomfield, was opened on 25 May 1927 by the Prince of Wales.

 The gallery is a stone-faced building with brick panels separated by simplified Tuscan pilasters under a frieze decorated with triglyphs and a roof line finished with a balustrade.
 The portico, in the centre of the south façade, is topped by a broken pediment and urn finials.
 It is in a small park on the south-facing hill, overlooking the lower town.

 Lincolnshire's only purpose-built public art gallery, it is a Grade II* listed building.
 The gallery is owned by the Lincoln City Council, and leased to the Lincolnshire County Council.